John T. Brush

-John Tomlinson Brush (June 15, 1845 – November 26, 1912) was an American sports executive who is primarily remembered as the principal owner of the New York Giants franchise in Major League Baseball from late in the 1902 season until his death following the 1912 season.
+John Tomlinson Brush (June 15, 1845 – November 26, 1912) was an American baseball executive who is primarily remembered as the principal owner of the New York Giants franchise in Major League Baseball from late in the 1902 season until his death following the 1912 season.
 He also owned the Indianapolis Hoosiers in the late 1880s, followed by ownership of the Cincinnati Reds for a decade.

 Under Brush's leadership, the Giants were revived as a franchise, following a decline during the 1890s.
 The team won four National League championships and one World Series during his tenure as principal owner.
 Brush was also a leader in the formation of the rules that govern the modern World Series.
 He was one of 11 executives honored by the Baseball Hall of Fame in the Honor Rolls of Baseball in 1946.

 Biography

 Early years

-Born in Clintonville, New York, Brush was orphaned at age 4 and was raised by his grandfather until he left to enter business college at age 17.
+Born in Clintonville, New York, Brush was orphaned at four years old and was raised by his grandfather until he left to enter business college at age 17.
 During the Civil War, Brush enlisted in the First New York Artillery in 1863 and served as a private in Company K. After the war's end, he went into business running clothing stores in Albany, Troy and Lockport, New York.
 He moved to Indianapolis in 1875, eventually opening a department store, and became involved in local baseball as a means of promoting his store.
 He built a ballpark in 1882, and it became home to the Indianapolis Hoosiers of the American Association for their only major league season in 1884; they played in the Western League before that circuit folded after the 1885 campaign.